Liam Henderson: Loan to Empoli

-Aged 23, on 17 January 2020 he joined Roberto Muzzi coached, Serie B club Empoli, on loan with an option to buy.
+Aged 23, on 17 January 2020, he joined coach Roberto Muzzi at Serie B club Empoli, on loan with an option to buy.
 Empoli were in relegation threatening 16th at the time.
-Muzzi was sacked 9 days later after a tenure of only 10 weeks, replaced by Pasquale Marino.
+Muzzi was sacked 9 days later after a tenure of only 10 weeks, he was replaced by Pasquale Marino.

 Henderson started 15 of the 16 games he played in that half-season at Empoli, in a midfield trio regularly also containing future Italy internationalists, Davide Frattesi and Samuele Ricci.
 Henderson scored his first Empoli goal with the equaliser on 1 February 2020 in a 3–1 Serie B home win versus Crotone.
 Empoli rallied to finish the season in 7th place, allowing him to again start in the end of season play-off quarter-final at the team who finished sixth, this time AC ChievoVerona.
-Empoli were eliminated by drawing 1-1 after extra time.
+Empoli were eliminated by drawing 1–1 after extra time.

 Lecce

-Aged 24, on 11 September 2020 Henderson signed for Eugenio Corini on a four-year contract with Serie B side Lecce.
+Aged 24, on 11 September 2020, Henderson signed for Eugenio Corini on a four-year contract with Serie B side Lecce.
 With team mates including winter signings Morten Hjulmand and Christian Maggio, at the end of 2020–21 Lecce made the play-offs by finishing fourth.
 He played in both games (starting once), when they lost in the play-off semi-finals 2–1 on aggregate to Venezia.
 He left Lecce after one season.